epleterte/sensehat-exporter/README.md

 Configuration
 -------------

-Currently there are no other configuration options and no configuration file.
+Currently there are no other configuration than options IP/port and no configuration file.

 TODO